Jacob Meyers Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The Phillies pitching staff ranks 10th in MLB with a collective 9.4 strikeouts per nine innings.

-- The Phillies have the 18th-ranked team ERA across all MLB pitching staffs (4.46).
+- The Phillies have the 15th-ranked team ERA across all MLB pitching staffs (4.33).

-- Phillies pitchers combine to allow 26 home runs (one per game), the ninth-fewest in baseball.
+- Phillies pitchers combine to surrender 27 home runs (one per game), the ninth-fewest in the league.

-- Wheeler (2-1 with a 4.72 ERA and 34 strikeouts in 26 2/3 innings pitched) makes the start for the Phillies, his sixth of the season.
+- Falter gets the start for the Phillies, his sixth of the season.
+He is 0-4 with a 4.50 ERA and 19 strikeouts in 28 2/3 innings pitched.

-- The righty's most recent time out was on Sunday against the Colorado Rockies, when he tossed six innings, surrendering three earned runs while giving up three hits.
+- In his last appearance on Tuesday, the lefty threw six innings against the Seattle Mariners, giving up three earned runs while surrendering six hits.

-- In five games this season, the 32-year-old has an ERA of 4.72, with 11.5 strikeouts per nine innings.
-Opponents are hitting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.